Local dog wins 'Best of Breed' at Westminster - KOBI-TV NBC5 / KOTI-TV NBC2

-Erika David and her Finnish Spitz ‘Adonis’ won ‘Best of Breed’ at the competition.
+Erika David and her Finnish Spitz, nicknamed “Adonis,” won “Best of Breed” at the competition.

 That win allowed Adonis to compete in the dog show’s non-sporting group category.